 The project was initially reviewed by the Development Plan Review (DPR) Committee on June 15, 2023.
-The applicant formally submitted the Specific Plan Amendment (SPA) application and the abovementioned applications to the city on August 16, 2023.
+The applicant formally submitted the Community Facilities Plan Amendment (CFPA) and the abovementioned applications to the city on August 16, 2023.
 The applications were reviewed by the Project and Environmental Review Committee (PRC) on September 7, 2023.
-Missing and revised items were subsequently submitted, and the applications were deemed complete on January 16, 2024, and scheduled for the Planning and Housing Commission meeting of February 12, 2024.
+Missing and revised items were subsequently submitted, and the applications were deemed complete on January 16, 2024, and scheduled for the Planning and Housing Commission meeting on February 12, 2024.